Choose a Site

 Learn moreGREY GOOSE Vodka contains 40% alcohol by volume giving it a classification of 80 proof.

-Learn moreNational Martini Day is June 19 th in the United States, Canada and United Kingdom.
+Learn moreNational Martini Day is June 19th in the United States, Canada and United Kingdom.
 The martini cocktail is one of the best-known drinks worldwide and can be served many different ways.
-Join GREY GOOSE® in celebrating with the popular vodka martini, dirty martini or one of our other favorite vodka martinis, and impress your friends with facts about the history of the martini.
+Join GREY GOOSE® in celebrating with the popular vodka martini, dirty martini or one of our other favourite vodka martinis, and impress your friends with facts about the history of the martini.
 If you want to celebrate at a bar or restaurant, learn how to order a martini cocktail like a pro!

 Learn more about Grey Goose’s rich history of making premium vodka, how to taste vodka and the story behind this "conception spirit" so you can become a vodka connoisseur.